 Origins

 The earliest form of carrot is the wild carrot.
-Which can still be found growing alongside grasslands and cliffs.
+These can still grow alongside grasslands and cliffs.
 And even next to domesticated carrots.

 Wild carrots are quite weedy with small taproots.
-Seeds have been discovered at Neolithic campsites in Germany and Switzerland.
+Archaeologists have discovered seeds at Neolithic campsites in Germany and Switzerland.
 Going back as far as 2500 B.C.

-Wild carrots are known as Queen Anne’s lace or Bishop’s lace for their beautiful white flowers.
+Wild carrots are Queen Anne’s or Bishop’s lace for their beautiful white flowers.
 Other names include “cow’s currency.”

 The wild carrot was originally used as medicine due to its bitter taste.
-In fact, the botanical name, Daucus, comes from the Greek for “burn.”
+The botanical name Daucus comes from the Greek for “burn.”

-In 900 AD, farmers in Afghanistan started to selectively breed tastier thicker-rooted versions of the carrot.
+In 900 AD, farmers in Afghanistan started to selectively breed tastier, thicker-rooted versions of the carrot.
 Which we know today as the domesticated purple carrot.
-Afghanistan, today, is still the center of the largest variety of carrots.
+Today, Afghanistan is still the center of the largest variety of carrots.

-From there, the purple carrot spread to Iran, Syria, India, before spreading to Europe in the 1300s.
+From there, the purple carrot spread to Iran, Syria, and India before spreading to Europe in the 1300s.

-By the 1600s, yellow and orange carrots were created via selective breeding.
+Selective breeding created yellow and orange carrots by the 1600s.
 That soon outgrew the purple carrot in popularity.

 The orange carrot, developed during the reign of William of Orange in the 1600s, soon began to spread and take hold.
 Due to Dutch nationalism and its more vibrant colors.

-The orange carrot, with its better taste, sweeter profile, and more appealing color, spread quickly around the world.
+The orange carrot, with its better taste, sweeter profile, and more appealing color, spread quickly worldwide.

 Varieties of Carrot

-Although most American shoppers are familiar only with the orange carrot.
-Carrots actually come in a wide rainbow of colors, shapes, and flavors.
+Most American shoppers are familiar only with the orange carrot.
+Carrots come in a wide rainbow of colors, shapes, and flavors.

 Here are some popular varieties of carrots:

-- Danvers – When people think of a typical carrot, they are most likely thinking of a Danvers carrot.
-Which is known for its long and skinny taproot which tapers to a point.
+• Danvers – When people think of a typical carrot, they are most likely thinking of a Danvers carrot.
+It is known for its long and skinny taproot, which tapers to a point.
 The name refers to its origin in Danvers, Massachusetts, in 1871

-- Imperator – Very similar to the Danvers.
+• Imperator – Very similar to the Danvers.
 This is the most common variety found in American supermarkets.
-This variety was bred to be a little thicker, wider, and sweeter than the Danvers.
-The foliage is also very fast growing.
+Breeders developed this variety to be thicker, wider, and sweeter than the Danvers.
+The foliage is also very fast-growing.
 Popular cultivars include “Japanese Imperial Long,” “Cosmic Red,” and “Sugarsnax 54.”

 Besides shape diversity, carrot cultivars also come in a variety of colors as well:

-- Purple carrots – Purple carrots are the original varieties grown prior to the orange color’s dominance.
-Purple carrots have an intensely sweet flavor with an occasionally peppery, earthy taste.
-In Turkey, purple carrots are used in a popular refreshment, Şalgam.
+• Purple carrots – Purple carrots are the original varieties grown before the orange color’s dominance.
+Purple carrots have an intensely sweet flavor and occasionally peppery, earthy taste.
+In Turkey, people use purple carrots in a popular refreshment called Şalgam.
 Which is a cool summer drink fermented in barrels with turnips.

-- White carrots – These carrots come in a cream or sometimes yellow color.
-And are a bit more mild flavor without any of the earthiness of other carrots.
+• White carrots – These carrots come in a cream or sometimes yellow color.
+They have a milder flavor without any other carrots’ earthiness.
 They are also sweeter than orange, red, and purple carrots.
 Making them good for glazing with butter and sugar.

 Which color carrot is the healthiest?